 • Income Tax on rental income - any rental income generated from a tenancy in common is taxed, based on each owner’s share

-Tenancies in common allow you to be a joint owner with a little extra independence.
-Do you want to know more about your mortgage options?
-Then make an enquiry or call us on 0330 433 2927 and speak to one of our specialist mortgage advisers.
+A tenants in common agreement allows you to be a joint owner with a little extra independence.
+Do you want to know more about first-time buyer mortgage rates and other mortgage deals available?
+Then make an enquiry or call us on 0330 433 2927 and speak to one of our specialist mortgage brokers.
 We can tell you everything you need to know.

 Share